 care of a cat or kitten, evaluate whether you have the time to devote

 of most weekends is generally enough time to allow you and an adult cat

 to develop a caring bond.
-Kittens, on the other hand,
+Kittens, on the other hand, require more care

-than just the fee paid to the shelter or rescue agency.
-Initial
+just the fee paid to the shelter or rescue agency.
+Initial and ongoing,

 scoop and litter box(es)